tahr-tom/simple-HTTP-server-docker/README.md

 ##  Endpoints
 ### `GET /list`

-accept a GET request and return a JSON response, each objects include two string, namely `key` and `value` and a `timestamp`
+Accept a GET request and return a JSON response, each objects include two string, namely `key` and `value` and a `timestamp`

 The objects are sorted in descending order by `timestamp`